781flyingdutchman/background_downloader/README.md

 final successFullyEnqueued = await FileDownloader().enqueue(task);
 ```

-The methods `registerCallBacks`, `unregisterCallBacks`, `reset`, `allTaskIds` and `allTasks` all take an optional `group` parameter to target tasks in a specific group.
+The methods `registerCallBacks`, `unregisterCallBacks`, `reset`, `allTaskIds`, `allTasks` and `tasksFinished` all take an optional `group` parameter to target tasks in a specific group.
 Note that if tasks are enqueued with a `group` other than default, calling any of these methods without a group parameter will not affect/include those tasks - only the default tasks.

 If you listen to the `updates` stream instead of using callbacks, you can test for the task's `group` field in your listener, and process the update differently for different groups.

-Note: tasks that are started using `download`, `upload`, `batchDownload` or `batchUpload` are assigned a special group name 'FileDownloader.awaitGroup', as callbacks for these tasks are handled within the `FileDownloader`.
+Note: tasks that are started using `download`, `upload`, `batchDownload` or `batchUpload` are assigned a special group name `FileDownloader.awaitGroup`, as callbacks for these tasks are handled within the `FileDownloader`.